101 Cooking For Two

 • 1 teaspoon salt

-• Add enough water to cover the potatoes in a large pot and bring to a boil over high heat as you scrub the potatoes.
+• Add enough water to cover the potatoes in a large pot, and boil over high heat while you scrub them.

 • Scrub about 3 pounds of potatoes.
-I always use Russet, but others should do.
+I always use Russet, but Yukon Gold will work well, too.
 A medium Russet is 7-8 oz.
 Poke each potato a few times with a fork.
 This will help them not break apart in the pot.
-They may still split some but not as badly.
+They may still split some, but not as severely.

 scrubing potatoes under running water